-- Mark each colony so you can locate it easily
+- Mark each colony so you can locate it easily.

-- When using a liquid pour it at night when ants are less active
+- When using a liquid, pour it at night when ants are less active.

-- Use caution when using hot water or spices that may irritate pets
+- Use caution when using hot water or spices that may irritate pets.

-- You may need to repeat the treatment since ants are very resilient
+- You may need to repeat the treatment since ants are very resilient.

 Coffee and Cayenne Pepper

-I put the used grounds in an airtight container and put it in the refrigerator so it would not get moldy.
+I put the used grounds in an airtight container and put them in the refrigerator so they would not get moldy.
 I have seen grounds get moldy after only a few days of being out at room temperature.
-Everyday after The coffee grounds cooled I put them into a container.
-I also added a few sprinkles of Cayenne Pepper.
+Every day after the coffee grounds cooled, I put them into a container.
+I also added a few sprinkles of cayenne pepper.
 This is the part you want to be careful with so you don’t have a pet licking it up.
 This is also a reason to complete the process at night after your pet will no longer be in the yard.

-After I had tried the coffee and Cayenne I remembered this had worked for someone.
-The key to this process is to be extremely careful with the water.
-This can cause horrible burns if it touches your skin.
-This can also kill you grass.
-Most of our ants were along our driveway, or in between crakes in cement, so I was not too worried about the grass.
-First, I boiled the water.
-You can use a microwave or a teakettle.
-After the water is boiling, immediately pour it on the anthill.
-I poured it slowly so it would have a chance to run into the anthill, and not just run all over the yard.
-I poured quite a large amount into each one; it was approximately two cups, depending on how large they were.
 This worked really well, but I was nervous the whole time I was doing it.
 I didn’t like the idea of walking through the house with boiling hot water.
-We have two kids, so it goes without saying there is always something laying on the floor to trip over.
+We have two kids, so it goes without saying there is always something lying on the floor to trip over.
 That and the dog could prove to be very difficult to maneuver through when focusing on trying not to spill.

 Baking Soda and Vinegar

-Before starting this process I took a wooden skewer (yes, one we use for shish kabobs) and shoved it into the hole in the middle of the anthill.
+Before starting this process, I took a wooden skewer (yes, one we use for shish kabobs) and shoved it into the hole in the middle of the anthill.
 After pushing it down as far as possible, I wiggled it around so it made room for me to put some baking soda.
-I wanted to get it down further, and without the larger hole it would only lay on top of the hill.
+I wanted to get it down further, and without the larger hole, it would only lay on top of the hill.

 Cornmeal or Grits

 Based on what I have seen so far, I think I will stick with the boiling water.
-I will just make sure I complete the task when it is naptime, or my husband can keep the kids far from my path.
-I don’t want to take the change of a burn.
+I will just make sure I complete the task when it is nap-time, or my husband can keep the kids far from my path.
+I don’t want to take the chance of a burn.
 I will also be more proactive and clear a path, and make sure I am taking the most direct route possible.
 I even thought I would use my oven mitt that is covered in silicone.
-That way, if any spills I am protected.
+That way, if any spills, I am protected.